Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter8.md

 "So many questions," Lin confirmed, settling into a chair that was perfectly comfortable in a way that made her immediately suspicious.
 "Starting with whether I'm in trouble for accidentally revolutionizing agricultural magic without proper theoretical preparation."

 "Not in trouble," Dean Margarethe assured her.
 "Though you have certainly created what our colleagues in the diplomatic corps would call 'an interesting situation.'"
 She settled back behind her desk, her expression becoming more serious.
-"We've received inquiries from three other Royal Academies, two Guild councils, four noble houses with agricultural interests, and something called the Eastern Kingdoms Magical Exchange Council."
+"We've received inquiries from the Royal Academy at Königsburg, the Guild research division, several noble houses with agricultural interests, and what appears to be a merchant collective calling themselves the Eastern Trade Routes Magical Survey."

-"I've never heard of that last one," Professor Aldrich said with obvious concern.
+"I've never heard of that last one either," Professor Aldrich said with obvious concern.

-"Neither had we, until they sent a very polite letter asking if we had any students practicing traditional consciousness cultivation techniques."
+"Neither had we, until they sent a carefully worded letter asking if we had any students practicing 'traditional cultivation approaches to spirit partnership.'"
 Dean Margarethe's tone suggested this development was particularly significant.
-"Apparently, word of your innovations has reached communities that take a very different approach to magical education."
+"Apparently, news of your innovations has reached trading networks that maintain contact with communities practicing very different magical traditions."

 Lin felt the warm feeling in her chest flutter with something that might have been excitement or might have been terror.
-"Traditional consciousness cultivation techniques?"
+"Traditional cultivation approaches to spirit partnership?"

-"The letter mentioned something about 'the awakening of sleeping spirits' and 'proper respect for the old ways of partnership magic.'"
+"The letter mentioned something about 'the awakening of sleeping spirits' and 'proper respect for the old ways of working with layline dwellers.'"
 Dean Margarethe leaned forward slightly.
 "Miss Xiu, is it possible that your grandmother's teachings connected you to magical traditions that predate Academy instruction?"

 "I... maybe?"
 Lin said, her mind racing through half-remembered stories and meditation exercises.
 "My grandmother always talked about spirits and partnership rather than commands and control.
 But I thought those were just stories."